 Since the Preserve is our home, we are not open to the public, but we welcome questions from people interested in land protection and the way we are going about it.

 We feel that our home is the most beautiful place on Earth, and our relationships with the beings who are the land have compelled us to dig deep into questions about who we are, what will our legacy be, and to whom are we responsible?
 The land is our life’s passion.
 The few land care practices that we do are simple yet full of this love and reverence for life.

-Two fundamental questions are at the core of our approach to life: How do we live right here, with the state of the land as it is right now, in a way that does not deplete the “resources” of our locale or any other?
-Can we live in a way that actually benefits these “resources” for future inhabitants, both human and nonhuman?
+Two fundamental questions are at the core of our approach to life: How do we live right here, with the state of the land as it is right now, in a way that does not further deplete the ecological integrity (aka “resources”) of our locale or any other?
+Can we live in a way that actually benefits the real, living world for future inhabitants, both human and other-than-human?

 Brien Brennan grew up on a small cattle farm in rural Virginia, moved out west in 1988 and to the Elder Creek watershed in 2003.
 His passionate quest for how to live sustainably brought him here with a vision of a typical semi-self sufficient homestead (solar power, natural building, organic gardening, etc.).
 By 2008, observation of the land helped him realize that his vision was completely incompatible with living sustainably in this region.
 As of 2010, he has devoted most of his time to researching, planning and implementing the regenerative land care practices outlined on this site, as well as others.